webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Artifacts/Book-of-the-Baker.md

 ---
 aliases:
-  - Book of the Baker
+- "Book of the Baker"
 tags:
 - Compendium/CSRD/en/Artifacts/Book-of-the-Baker
 - Artifact
 - Artifact/Modern-Fantasy
-title: Book of the Baker
-collection: Artifacts
-kind: Compendium
 ---

 ## Book of the Baker
 #### Level
 >1d6